Would you like to crochet this little cute cat in a Halloween hat? He is…

 Embroider whites of the eyes with 6-strand of embroidery floss in white color, eyelashes – in black color, nose – in pink and white color, eyebrows – in brown color as shown on Photo 37.
 Embroider bangs as shown on Photo 38 if you like.
 Also you can make some color in cheeks with decorative cosmetics.

 The bunny is ready!
 I hope you have fun.
 Don’t forget to share your final result on Instagram using #GorbunovaDolls hashtag.
-If you enjoyed this pattern, subscribe for more!
+If you enjoyed this Free Crochet Bunny Pattern, subscribe for more!